Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 Can I renew my employee’s Work Permit?

-Yes, you can renew a work permit.
+Yes, you can renew a work permit 7 to 12 weeks before it expires.
 To view the list of workers who are eligible for work permit renewal, you can check WP Online.
 Please take note that:

-• You (the employer) need to check that you have enough work permit quota for your sector.
+• You (the employer) need to check that you have enough work permit quotas for your sector.

 • You need to extend the worker’s security bond (for non-Malaysian workers) and medical insurance.